 - Other provisions as outlined in M.G.L. c.
 175M sec.
 4

 Note: Please use your Federal Employer Identification Number (FEIN) as your Employer ID Number on the “Employer Notice to Employee” and the “Employer Notice to Self-Employed Individual” Forms.

 Employers must also post the required Paid Family & Medical Leave Poster.

 Quick Facts about the Paid Family and Medical Leave Program

 - This statewide benefit plan requires employers to report employee wages, hours worked, and additional information every quarter.

-- Collection of the premium begins in October 2019.
-Claims for leave benefits start in January 2021.
+- Collection of the premium began in October 2019, after a 3-month delay to allow employer implementation.
+Claims for leave benefits started in January 2021.

 - Workers can take up to 26 weeks of paid leave for qualifying events.